 Spooky Half Term Events for Families

 Gather your little monsters for a ghoulishly good day out at our historic places this half term.
 Follow the trail to solve creepy clues and listen to spooky stories.
-There’s a frighteningly fun fancy dress competition every day – just come in your scariest outfits to be in with a chance of winning.
+There’s a frighteningly fun fancy dress competition every day – just come in your scariest outfits to be in with a chance of winning a Hotel Chocolat treat.

 Spooky Woodland Walks for Families

 Bring your family to join our ghost-hunting storytellers on a trip through the shadows.
 With well-told tales full of spooky, strange and silly goings-on, this Halloween walk is sure to get you into the spirit of the season.
 Suitable for children aged between 5 and 12 years old.

 Join our storytellers as they guide you on a bone-chilling journey through the past.
 With tales of ghosts, supernatural sightings and horrors from history, this is not a night for the faint-hearted.
 These tours are suitable for those aged 16+.
 Don’t forget to bring a torch – things are going to get dark…